pyenergyplus/eppy3000/docs/developmentnotes.rst

     - The ``ExampleFiles`` folder has this file ``RefBldgMediumOfficeNew2004_Chicago_epJSON.epJSON``, in case you want to look at a real file
 2. The structure of the EPJ file is in the ``Energy+.schema.epJSON`` file.
 The file extension is .epJSON, since it is a JSON file.
 Let us call it "EP Schema" (written as EPSchema) file.
 It will describe the structure of objects in the EPJ files.

-**Discussion on Alternate naming**

-- epJSON instead of EPJ
-- EPschema instead of EPJSchema

-So:

-- IDF is epJSON
-- IDD is EPSchema

-Or

-- IDF is EPJ
-    - EPJ is used by `EDIUS <https://www.grassvalley.com/products/editing/edius-x/>`_ software.
-Maybe not use this.
-- IDD is EPS
-    - EPS stands for ``Encapsulated PostScript``.
-Maybe not use.

-Not sure of this ... stick to what was initially considered.

 In Summary:

 -----